snakemake/snakemake/docs/snakefiles/rules.rst

   $ snakemake --set-resources calc_pi:mpi="srun --hint nomultithread" ...

 Note that in case of distributed, remote execution (cluster, cloud), MPI support might not be available.
-So far, explicit MPI support is implemented in the :ref:`SLURM backend <cluster-slurm>`.
+So far, explicit MPI support is implemented in the `slurm plugin <https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html>`_.